Renz Ongkiko: Biography

 Lorenzo Ongkiko was born and raised in Mandaluyong, Philippines on July 22, 1988.
 Completed his high school in Diliman Preparatory School in Quezon City and pursued a college degree in Mass Media at De La Salle University.

 He is widely known as a news broadcaster in AksyonTV on TV5.

+He currently serves as marketing manager for Ducati in the Philippines.